Ahlfors-regular conformal dimension and energies of graph maps: Applications

 To give an upper bound for the conformal dimension for the Julia set of this map, we estimate $\oE^2(f)$, which we know is less than one \cite[Theorem 1]{Thurston20:Characterize}.
 To get a concrete estimate, we look at a finite stage and compute $E^2_2[\phi^n]$ for some~$n$.
 It turns out that $n=1$ is not enough to get an estimate less than~$1$, so we consider $\phi^2 \co G_2 \to G_0$, as shown in Figure~\ref{fig:barycenter-G2}.

-We can take any elastic structure we like on~$G_0$ and the pullback structure on~$G_2$.
+Fix $q>1$.
+We can take any $q$-conformal structure $G_0^q$ we like on~$G_0$.
 It is most convenient to have $\alpha(e) = 1$ for all three edges of~$G_0$.
-In this case, by symmetry, an optimal map will map the larger dashed circle on the left of Figure~\ref{fig:barycenter-G2} to the central edge on the right.
+We get a pulled-back structure $G_2^q$ on~$G_2$.
+In this case, by symmetry, an optimal map will map the complete round dashed central circle on the left of Figure~\ref{fig:barycenter-G2} to the central edge on the right.
 (This circle passes through the midpoint of eight edges; the other halves of these edges of~$G_2$ map to different edges of~$G_0$.)

 Finding the map that minimizes $E^2_2$ from a graph to an interval (with specified boundary behavior) is equivalent to finding the resistance of a resistor network (or alternatively a harmonic function on the graph), and can be solved with standard linear algebra techniques.
 This is easily computed to be $E^2_2[\phi^2] = 10/13$, as shown in Figure~\ref{fig:barycenter-electric}.
 (The computation can be further simplified by using the symmetries evident in the figure.)
 Since the energy of any iterate gives an upper bound for the asymptotic energy \cite[Proposition 5.6]{Thurston20:Characterize}, we therefore have $\oE^2(f) \le \sqrt{10/13}$.